-Now think about a similar life experience, just one on the other end of the spectrum.
-An aging relative, a spouse, a parent, a grandparent, needs your help.
-And, you want to help–you believe in making the most of the years you have left together.
-But, when you tell your friends, your colleagues, even other family members, the comments you may hear are a far cry from well-wishes.
-“I could never do that!
+Now think about a similar life experience, one on the other end of the spectrum.
+When you care for a family member or friend, spending the last years together as caregiver and caree, you might feel isolated from the community.
+Friends, coworkers, even other relatives may say about your caregiving responsibilities: “I could never do that!
 Why do you?”
 Or, the more common response: “Why don’t you just put your mother (or your wife, or your grandfather) in a nursing home?
 That way you won’t be so stressed out.”

-With support like that, no wonder you might find yourself fighting self-doubts during your caregiving journey, asking yourself, “Why me?
+With support like that, no wonder you might find yourself fighting self-doubts, asking yourself, “Why me?
 Why am I the one to do this?”
 These self-doubts can erode your ability to handle your caregiving responsibilities effectively and efficiently.
 Even worse, these self-doubts cloud your ability to understand how important this caregiving journey is–to your caree, your family, yourself.